khadija-faisal/Build_Compose_and_Decorate_A_Complete_Traditional_OOP_Practice_Series/README.md

 ## 📚 Overview

 This is a series of hands-on Python exercises covering core **Object-Oriented Programming (OOP)** principles.
-Each Python file in this folder represents a **focused OOP practice** using small-letter-start class names — helpful for building strong intuition and practicing flexibility in naming conventions.

 ---